-Diane Wenzel, Staff Accountant, 640-4903 | dwenzel@gslcwi.com
+Diane Wenzel, Staff Accountant, 640-4903, dwenzel@gslcwi.com

-Chair: Tyler Gold (Tylergold0@gmail.com) Staff Representative: Diane Wenzel Board Representative: Tyler Gold
+Chair: Tyler Gold (Tylergold0@gmail.com)

+Staff Répresentative: Diane Wenzel

+Board Representative: Tyler Gold

-Committee Members: Gary Schmuhl(co-chair), Kris Schmuhl, Greg Vlack(co-chair), Rick Blum, Adam Frey, Sara Ritter,
+Committee Members: Gary Schmuhl(co-chair), Kris Schmuhl, Greg Vlack(co-chair), Rick Blum, Adam Frey, Sara Ritter, Nan Schilling

-Nan Schilling

-Charter: The purpose of the Finance Committee of Good Shepherd Lutheran Church is to assist the Board of Directors in overseeing the financial well being of the congregation, including financial reporting, internal controls, and annual and long-term budgeting.
-(Go to gslcwi.com for full charter)
+Purpose: The purpose of the Finance Committee of Good Shepherd Lutheran Church is to assist the Board of Directors in overseeing the financial wellbeing of the congregation, including financial reporting, internal controls, and annual and long-term budgeting.
+(Go to gslcwi.com for full Charter)

 Over the past year the Finance Committee continued to provide insight and direction to the Board of Directors regarding the short-term and long-term financial situation of the Church.
 Key activities include continued monitoring of the reserve levels at the Church, ensuring financial assets are safeguarded, and forecasting of future cash flows.
-We continuously monitor giving trends and report data back to the Board.
-Additionally, the Committee has convened with the Generosity Committee to brainstorm ideas for their upcoming campaign.
-At the end of 2022, Wade Huseth stepped down as the Treasurer.
-Tyler Gold, in his current capacity on the Good Shepherd Board, took over the role of Treasurer.
+We continuously monitor giving trends reporting data back to the Board.
+Additionally, the Committee has convened with the Generosity to brainstorm ideas for their upcoming campaign.
+At the end of 2022 Wade Huseth, stepped down as the Treasurer.
+Tyler Gold, in his current capacity on the Good Shepherd Board ,took over the role of Treasurer.
 In addition to that change, we added two additional members to the Committee, Adam Frey and Sara Ritter.
+NEED UPDATED GRAPHIC, ADD pie chart of Dreaming Beyond #'s